josbeir/cakephp-filesystem/README.md

 ## Why use it

 - Easy access to flysystem filesystems in your application
-- Upload abstraction, accepts $_FILES, Zend\Diactoros\UploadedFile or just a paths on the local FS
+- Upload abstraction, accepts $_FILES, Zend\Diactoros\UploadedFile or just a path on the local FS
 - Files are represented by customisable and json serialisable entities for easy storage (nosql?)
 - Filename formatting during upload, custom formatters are possible, ships with an EntityFormatter
 - You want to build your own behavior, component, middleware to integrate more upper level stuff